Signs of radicalisation

 Book your place

-Half day training session and 12 months access to the resources costs £199 per person.
-Group discount available.
+Half day training session and 12 months access to the resources costs £249 per person.
 To register for a training session you may Book Your Place Here if you can pay by credit card.If you would like to be invoiced for the cost of your training, there is a £10 administrative fee applicable.
 Please contact us first with your purchase order to arrange booking your place.
 For group discount, or to host a session in your region, please do contact us.